 Hartley, J., 2005.
 Transgressing the skin: a phenomenological study into the transition to motherhood.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: